linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <br><br>
 ## Pythonic Access to Worldwide GeoReferenced News

-[`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR) is a minimalist Python API for GDELT.
-For more information, <a href="https://github.com/linwoodc3/gdeltPyR/blob/master/examples/gdeltPyR_basic_use.md#installation" target= "_blank">visit the github project page</a>.
-To install:
+In the same way that officers relied on training and teamwork to locate the shooter, we need a reliable tool to programmatically access GDELT data.
+That's where <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> comes in .  <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> is a minimalist Python API for GDELT and an ideal tool to explore news events that evolve over time.
+Because of <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a>'s global and multilingual focus, analysis can show how new events spreads across the world in time and space.
+For detailed information on the project, visit the <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR` project page on GitHub</a>.
+To install `gdeltPyR`, simply run:

 ```bash
 pip install gdelt
 ```

-`gdeltPyR` is an ideal tool to explore news events with information that evolves over time.
-Because of its global focus, analysis would show how a news story spreads across global providers.
-Resources like the <a href="https://en.wikipedia.org/wiki/Portal:Current_events" target="_blank">Wikipedia Current Events page</a> has good examples of the type of stories that work well with `gdeltPyR`.
-Examples include:
+Not all new events work well with <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> because GDELT is focused on news events that impact security and stability.
+For examples of the types of events to test, visit the <a href="https://en.wikipedia.org/wiki/Portal:Current_events" target="_blank">Wikipedia Current Events page</a> and look at the `Armed conflicts and attacks` or `Politics and elections` entries.
+Some examples I've tested include:

 * <a href="https://en.wikipedia.org/wiki/2017_Manchester_Arena_bombing" target="_blank">Manchester Arena bombing</a>
 * <a href="https://en.wikipedia.org/wiki/Proclamation_No._216" target="_blank">The Marawi crisis in the Philippines</a>

-`gdeltPyR` only requires a date; if news providers are reporting on the topic it will almost certainly end up in the GDELT feed, making it accessible in our Python API.
-In the future, `gdeltPyR` will leverage Google's BigQuery to query georeferenced news event data for specific actors.
+Outside of making sure your topic is covered in GDELT, <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> is easy to use and only requires a date when your event of interest occurs.
+In the future, <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> will leverage <a href="https://cloud.google.com/bigquery/" target="_blank">Google’s BigQuery</a>, providing a way to query a specific city, landmark, actor, or CAMEO event code over any amount of time.
 Additionally, I will be adding a feature to query by specific Local Time or UTC time.

-The Las Vegas shooting occurred on October 1, 2017 at 20:08 PDT.
-GDELT uses UTC datetimes, so this event has a 7 hour difference in GDELT, putting our target timeframe in the early hours of October 2.
+The Las Vegas shooting occurred on October 1, 2017 at 22:08 PDT.
+GDELT uses UTC datetimes, so this event has a +7 hour difference in GDELT, putting our target timeframe in the early hours of October 2.

-Let's set up the module and libraries:
+Let’s set up the module and libraries:

 ```python
 ##############################